marcinwiacek/pl1/project3_in_progress/readme.md

 Program cannot access registers and everything below, they need to start with MMU segment, the same limit is with memory sharing (?).
 Processor has got two process lists - one for active process, one for suspended.

+We cache some values, for example task_switcher has got internal register set "registers_used", which is used during task switching only for saving/getting really used registers.
+We have 64 bytes of registers and in many cases can decrease amount or RAM  read/write operations (we just read/save 4 extra bytes and we know, what register should be saved/restored)

 # Instruction set

-Addresses are in the end and are process type (16, 32 or 64 bit) related
+Addresses are in the end and are process type (16, 32 or 64 bit) related (status: todo)

 ## Process and I/O related: